♫ Listening to: Colors in My Dreams by Qwiet Type ♫

 This is the point in the recipe when you can flavor or color your dehydrated apples, so if you want to know how to do that, see that section below.

-Bake in an oven set to 225°F (105°C) for 1-2 hours, depending on the thickness of your apples and depending how crispy or chewy you like your apple chips.
+Dehydrate apples in an oven set to 225°F (105°C) for 1-2 hours, depending on the thickness of your apples and depending how crispy or chewy you like your apple chips.

 Turn off the oven, and check on the apple chips.
 Taste one.
 If they’re as crunchy or as chewy as you like them, remove them from the oven.
-If you’d prefer your apple chips to be crunchier, leave the trays in the oven for another hour while they slowly come to room temperature.
+If you’d prefer your apple chips to be crunchier, leave the baking sheets in the oven for another hour while they slowly come to room temperature.

 Transfer the apple chips to a jar or tupperware or ziplock bag, only after you’re sure they’ve completely cooled down.

 Paint your apple slices with lemon juice or pure cranberry juice if you’re using a sweet apple and you want the apple chips to taste more tart.
 You can use a silicone basting brush for this.
+Lemon juice will also help preserve them for longer.

 Paint your apple slices with all-natural vegan food coloring using food-safe vegan paint brushes (you can use any art paint brush you have, but just make sure you wash it really well first).
 Do this step once all your apple slices are on their trays ready to be dehydrated.
 I used 2 brands of vegan food coloring for mine to make sure that I used all the colors of the rainbow, and they both came out great: TruColor and Exberry.
 You can also use highly pigmented fruit juice, like pomegranate, if you just want to make them all one color, but I really wanted mine to be rainbow colored.